 Lesbian, Gay, Bisexual, and Transgendered (LGBTQ) Issues

 Neglect, Physical Abuse, and Sexual Abuse of Children

 PROFESSIONAL CAREER HISTORY:

-1990 - Present: Professor of Psychology & Psychologist.
+1990 - 2019: Retired, December, 2019.
+Professor of Psychology & Psychologist.
 Department of Behavioral Sciences, Santa Rosa Junior College.
-Courses Taught: Child Growth and Development; Aging, Dying, & Death; Human Sexuality; and Introduction to Psychology.
+Santa Rosa, California 95401.
+Courses Taught: Child Growth and Development; Aging, Dying, & Death; Human Sexuality; Introduction to Psychology, and Social Psychology.
 Provided psychological services to students through Student Health Services Center on campus (1991).
 He was one of the first to develop online classes.
 His first online [hybrid] class for "Aging, Dying, & Death" rolled out in 1999--a decade ago.

 2002 - 2005: Department Chair.
 Department of behavioral Sciences.
 Santa Rosa Junior College.

 1990 - 1992: Mental Health Counselor, Sonoma County Mental Health Department.
 Forensic Division.
 Provide Clinical Counseling to Sonoma County prison inmates through Sonoma Sheriff's Department (per diem).

 1979 - Present: Psychotherapist.
 Private Practice.
 Primary referral resource for several physicians in San Francisco Bay Area.
 Consultant to forensic and legal professionals within criminal justice system.
 Provide special training, education and seminars on regular basis.
 (Have been providing counseling and psychotherapy for over 25 years) Offices in San Francisco and Sonoma County.

 1990.
 Consultant: Home Hospice of Sonoma County.
 Provide Organizational, Programmatic and Clinical Consultation to Executive Director and Program Directors.
 (90 day contract)